 The first reason to end a friendship is that you’ve simply outgrown it.

-As time passes and your priorities and values shift, it’s natural to grow apart and have fewer things in common with each other.
-So if you feel as though you can’t relate to (or merely vibe) with one another, it could be time to part ways.
+As time passes and your priorities and values shift, it’s natural to grow apart from friends and have fewer things in common with each other.
+So if you feel as though you can’t relate to (or merely vibe) with one another, it could be time for a friendship breakup.

 2. They Won’t Hear You Out

-However, if a friend refuses to engage in a healthy, adult conversation—perhaps by talking over you, refusing to listen to you, or dismissing your perspective and feelings—that’s a tell-tale sign of a bad friendship.
+If a friend won’t engage in a healthy, adult conversation—perhaps by talking over you, refusing to listen to you, or dismissing your perspective and feelings—that’s a tell-tale sign of a bad friendship.

 3. You Feel Disrespected

-While not being heard is one clear instance of disrespect in a friendship, it’s only one of many examples suggesting that a friendship is toxic.
+While not being heard is one clear instance of disrespect in a friendship, it’s only one of many examples of a toxic friendship.

 In terms of respect (or rather, a lack of it), the main reasons to end a friendship include when someone: